stain/s11.no/content/2022/phd/fdo-with-ro-crate/index.md

 Further work on RO-Crate profiles include to formalise links to the API operations and repositories \[FDOF5,FDOF7], to include PIDs of profiles and types in the FAIR Signposting, and HTTP navigation to individual resources within the RO-Crate.

-RO-Crate has shown a broad adoption by communities across many scientific disciplines, providing a lightweight, and therefore easy to adopt, approach to generating FAIR Digital Objects.
+RO-Crate has shown a broad adoption by communities across many scientific disciplines, providing a lightweight, and therefore easy to adopt, approach to generating FAIR Digital Objects ([Figure 2](#fig:signposting-overview)).
 It is rapidly becoming an integral part of the interoperability fabric between the different components as demonstrated here for WorkflowHub, contributing to building the European Open Science Cloud.

+{{< figure src="signposting-overview.svg" link="signposting-overview.svg" id="fig:signposting-overview"
+  width="100%" title="WorkflowHub FDOs using Signposting and RO-Crate" caption="In this implementation of FDO (compare with [figure 1](#fig:signposting), WorkflowHub uses DOIs for persistent identifiers, which for human readers resolve to a landing page.
+Machine clients can extract the FAIR Signposting `Link` headers [[Van de Sompel 2022](https://signposting.org/FAIR/)] to form the FDO PID Record.
+Link relation `cite-as` provides the PID [[Bayarri 2022](https://doi.org/10.48546/workflowhub.workflow.255.1)] (in case the WorkflowHub page was discovered in other ways), and `describedby` links to the metadata FDO in JSON-LD format.
+Within the metadata file it indicates conformance to the Workflow RO-Crate profile (a Profile Crate FDO), while `item` links to the downloadable ZIP archive, which contains both the Galaxy workflow files and the RO-Crate metadata file.
+Alternative metadata in XML following the DataCite Metadata Schema is also linked to using `describedby`.
+Link relation `type` in the Signposting can provide the FDO type; this is not yet implemented by WorkflowHub -- it is currently unclear if this type should be a _Dataset_ (the download from this landing page is an RO-Crate) and/or _ComputationalWorkflow_ (the PID/page/crate identifies and describes a workflow))." >}}

 ## Presenting author